nifyacorp/backend/src/interfaces/http/middleware/README.md

-# Middleware Unification
+# Middleware Consolidation

 This directory contains the unified middleware for the backend service.
-Previously, middleware was split between two directories (`middleware` and `middlewares`), which has now been consolidated into a single location.
+The middleware was previously split between two directories (`middleware` and `middlewares`), which has now been consolidated into a single location with a consistent naming convention.

 ## Structure

 - `auth.middleware.js` - Authentication middleware for both Fastify and Express-style applications
+- `api-documenter.middleware.js` - API documentation and request validation
+- `error-handler.middleware.js` - Global error handling

-## Benefits of Unification
+## Benefits of Consolidation

 1. **Consistency**: All middleware is now in a single location with a consistent naming convention
 2. **Reduced Confusion**: Eliminates the confusion of having two similar directories